WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2021.md

 ## nvim open my file

-Once it starts getting uncomfortable to find posts, its nice to have good shortcuts to get around.
+!TIP Once it starts getting uncomfortable to find posts, its nice to have good shortcuts to get around.

 ## nvim open my file